jrcain-usgs/asc-public-docs/docs/getting-started/software-management/contributing-with-git.md

 ## Making Changes

 By this point, you should have made your own fork, cloned the repo to your computer, and made a branch to work on your feature.
 You can now start development.
-Remember to test and save (and commit) your work as you go along.
+Remember to test and save (and commit, see below) your work as you go along.

 ## Tracking Files

-To save/track a new file or changes to an existing file with git, you will have to add it with `git add <your_file>`.
+To track a new file or changes to an existing file with git, you will have to add it with `git add <your_file>`.
 You can use `git add -A` to add all changes (this includes changes like removing or renaming a file).
-Changes that have been added but not commit are called *staged* changes.
+Changes that have been added but not committed are called *staged* changes.
 You must save a file before you `git add` it.

 If you go back and make another modification to a file, you will have to `git add` that file again.
 Use `git status` to list the tracking status of files in your repository.
 See [Git Basics from the Pro Git Book (external)](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) for more details.

-You can make a `.gitignore` to tell git never to track a certain file or directory, for example, a secret key or a personal config file.
+You can make a `.gitignore` to tell git never to track a certain file or directory, for example, a secret key, personal configuration, or a build output.
 See more info from the [gitignore git documentation (external)](https://git-scm.com/docs/gitignore).

 ## Commits